ETKTOKEN/i-k-b-ETK/README.md

 -First version of ETK working with Ethereum on a main net -ETK on BNB Chain
--Deploy management of Crypto-currencies on ETK (ERC20 tokens) -Proof of concept : Request Core working with a Bitcoin Oracle -Work on partnerships with Accounting, Payment and Audit firms -Deploy Inter-currency settlement through ETK to facilitate international payments -Deploy the governance system (Vote/Token Chat)
+-Deploy management of Crypto-currencies on ETK (ERC20 tokens) -Proof of concept :ikọbọ Core working with a Bitcoin Oracle -Work on partnerships with Accounting, Payment and Audit firms -Deploy Inter-currency settlement through ETK to facilitate international payments -Deploy the governance system (Vote/Token Chat)